decentralized-identity/didcomm.org/site/content/protocols/workflow/1.0/readme.md

 - `singleton_per_connection`: At most one active instance per connection
 - `multi_per_connection`: Multiple instances allowed; optional `multiplicity_key` expression over `context` for deduplication

+> **Restriction**: Multiplicity-key expressions MUST NOT reference fields whose template `sensitivity.level` is `secret`.
+This prevents sensitive data from appearing in deduplication indexes.
+Fields with `pii` level MAY be referenced only if the Processor stores multiplicity keys as HMAC digests (not plaintext).

 ## Data Conventions (normative)

 ### Expressions & Guards
 - Guards and multiplicity expressions MUST be deterministic and side-effect-free.
 - Guards evaluate over `{ context, participants, artifacts }`.
 - Attribute planning supports `context|static|compute` modes with required semantics.
+- When a guard expression references a vault-backed field (`$ref`), the Processor MUST resolve the reference before evaluation.
+If the vault is unreachable or the digest does not match, the guard evaluation MUST fail and the Processor MUST return `action_failed` (not `guard_failed`) to distinguish infrastructure failures from logical guard failures.

 ### Action Resolution
 - **Messaging actions**: `typeURI` is a DIDComm message type (e.g., `https://didcomm.org/issue-credential/2.0/offer-credential`), resolved via `profile_ref` into `catalog`.
 Messages are built solely from template + instance data.